What is effective communication? 13 steps to improve it

 After all, to be able to properly communicate, you’ll need to be able to express your thoughts, ideas, opinions, and beliefs properly.

-• Be assertive — say and do what you want in a clear and respectful manner, while valuing your thoughts, needs, and feelings, alongside the thoughts, needs, and feelings of fellow communicators:
+Being assertive means saying and doing what you want in a clear and respectful manner, while valuing your thoughts, needs, and feelings, alongside the thoughts, needs, and feelings of fellow communicators.
+The fundamental features of assertive communication are:

 • Recognize your values — don’t just attribute your failures to internal flaws and your successes to luck; be objective about your contributions instead.